JonathanXiang/cse15l-lab-reports/index.md

 If you are on mac, you don't have to do any of these steps as git bash is automatically installed!

-To log in with your CSE 15L account, you will type in the command "ssh cs15wi23---@ieng6.ucsd.edu" except you will replace the "---" with the letters unique to your username.
+To log in with your CSE 15L account, you will type in the following command except you will replace the "---" with the letters unique to your username.
+>ssh cs15wi23---@ieng6.ucsd.edu

 Since it's your first time logging in you will get a message asking you if you are sure you want to continue connecting, type in "yes" to